 In recent years, generic drugs have become readily available and typically provide the same therapeutic outcomes as traditional brand name drugs.
 According to the FDA, a generic drug is chemically identical to a brand name drug in dosage form, strength, method of administration, quality, performance characteristics and intended use.
 Generics have the same active ingredients as their brand name counterparts.
 Each new generic drug is reviewed and approved by the FDA.
 When compared to brand name drugs, the costs of generics are substantially lower.

-As of 2019, 45 states and Puerto Rico have established legislation that sets standards for substitution of a “biosimilar” prescription product to replace an original biologic product.
+As of 2023, 50 states, including the District of Columbia and Puerto Rico, have established legislation that sets standards for substitution of a “biosimilar” prescription product to replace an original biologic product.
 Another four states are considering such legislation.
 As of December 2019, 23 biosimilars have been approved by the FDA.

 What Are Biosimilars?

 As part of the Affordable Care Act (ACA), the government created an abbreviated licensure pathway for biologic products that are demonstrated to be “biosimilar” to or “interchangeable” with an FDA-licensed biologic product.
 The biosimilar product must show that it is highly similar to an FDA-approved biologic product, with no clinically meaningful differences in terms of safety and effectiveness.
 Only minor differences in clinically inactive components are allowable in biosimilar products, but they are not interchangeable like traditional generic to brand name drugs.
 It is important that an interchangeable biological product is biosimilar to an FDA-approved reference product and meets additional standards for interchangeability.